taw/z3/README.md

 `Z3::VeryLowLever` and `Z3::LowLevel` are FFI interface for internal use, and they shouldn't be used directly.
 Also don't use any method starting with `_`.
 Doing this is likely to lead to segmentation faults unless extreme care is taken.

+A utility at `api/gen_api` will loop through a .h file and generate Ruby definitions.
+This will update the API when upstream changes `z3_api.h`

 ## Building

 ```